piperrier/dyztynguysher/README.md

 - Multithreading when constructing the matrix
 - Improve theoretical matrix reduction before construction
-- Use `MPI` option of `cado-nfs` to run block Wiedemann on multiple computers
+- Use `MPI` option of `cado-nfs` to run block Wiedemann on multiple computers and **reach harder instances**:
+  - more cpu
+  - amortize the high memory cost (`lingen`: fft &rarr; 5 times input size)
 - Refactor conditioning
-- Take advantage of the recursive structure
+- Take advantage of the recursive structure of the cohomology matrix
 - Black blox, don't construct the matrix

 ## Class info